taura/parallel-distributed-programming-code/21mnist/README.md

 git clone https://github.com/taura/parallel-distributed.git
 ```

-<font color="red">Remark</font> _Please anticipate this repository (especially, this README.md file) will get updated later to give you more info and instructions later.
+**Remarks:** _Please anticipate this repository (especially, this `README.md` file) will get updated later to give you more info and instructions later.
 Source code changes will be minor (hopefully none), but please still prepare for incorporating future changes by `git pull`.
-Git hopefully merges my changes and yours, but I recommend you to make your changes easy to identify (e.g., by enslosing them by `#ifdef ... #endif`) in case you have to merge changes manually.
+Git hopefully merges my changes and yours, but I recommend you to make your changes easy to identify (e.g., by enclosing them by `#ifdef ... #endif`) in case you have to merge changes manually.
 I will provide more instruction about how you are supposed to modify the code and submit it later._

 Dataset: MNIST